Electronic Art

 Our Electronic Art and Digital Fabrication Labs are equipped with state-of-the-art tech to make your ideas a reality.

-Access to the Department of Art and Art History's WOLD Resouce library offers video cameras and tripods, laptops, sound equipment, video shooting equipment, Wacom tablets, as well as many other useful tools for digital art making.
+Access to the Department of Art and Art History's WOLD Resource library offers video cameras and tripods, laptops, sound equipment, video shooting equipment, Wacom tablets, as well as many other useful tools for digital art making.

 As a student within the art department, you also have access to our Digital Fabrication Lab and the Makers’ space at the Richardson Design Center.
 Both places offer equipment to help you translate your ideas into materials like plastic, metal, and wood via CNC fabrication machines, laser cutters, and 3D printers and scanners.